TOAST-DOCS/Gamebase/en/aos-authentication.md

 });
 ```

-* Check error codes of IdP SDK at each developer's page.
+* For detailed error codes, see the Developer page on each external authentication library.